ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 {:pre: .pre}
 {:tip: .tip}

-# Creating a mobile application with a starter kit
+# Creating a mobile app with a starter kit
 {: #tutorial-mobile}

 {{site.data.keyword.cloud}} offers mobile starter kits to help you create a mobile application quickly.
 Select a language, framework, and tools from the App Service Starter Kits to start working with a preconfigured custom app.
 In this tutorial, you can learn how to install the tools you need, build, and run the app locally and deploy it to the cloud.